 2. Refund: either a refund in Thalys eVouchers covering the ticket price with a bonus of an additional 15€ per ticket (requests for eVouchers must be submitted on www.thalys.com), or a refund of the exact ticket price by bank transfer.

 Thalys Standard & Comfort tickets purchased between 02 February and 31 August 2021 inclusive may be exchanged for free if the request is submitted prior to the travel.
 Mini and Deal fares may be exchanged as well with a 5€ fee if the request is submitted prior to the travel.
 They remain non refundable.

-When travelling by Eurostar, please check the travel rules for France, the United Kingdom, the Netherlands and Belgium on the dedicated sections of the current page.
-Please also check the rules that apply to you in England, Scotland, Wales and Northern Ireland.
+When travelling by Eurostar, please check very carefully the travel rules for France, the United Kingdom, the Netherlands and Belgium on the dedicated sections of the current page as travel restrictions apply.

-All Eurostar tickets for travel up until 28 February 2021 may be exchanged in the form of an eVoucher.
-EVouchers are valid up to 01 June 2021 for travel to any Eurostar destination (subject to availability).
-If you are claiming an eVoucher because you are no longer planning to travel, the request must be made by 23:59 (UK time) on the day before departure.
-If you are claiming an eVoucher because your train has been cancelled, please note that requests must be submitted within 60 days of your initial outbound travel date.
+All Eurostar tickets for travel up until 30 September 2021 may be exchanged in the form of an EVoucher.
+EVouchers are valid up to 30 December 2021 for travel to any Eurostar destination (subject to availability).
+If you are claiming an EVoucher because you are no longer planning to travel, the request must be made 7 full days before departure.
+You will not be able to claim an Evoucher after that cut off point.

 You can apply directly on the Eurostar website.
 For any other questions, please feel free to contact us.